NinjaSiren/Yes-Vehicles-finally/README.md

 - Patched some weaponTags.
 - Fixed bug: JobDriver error when building weapon above "good" quality.
 - Vehicle repairs now possible, as updated by neronix17.
 (Repairs are automatic, no user control needed)

+v0.8
+- Added support for Rimsenal and Polarisbloc mods.
+- Added vehicle faction AI for Rimsenal and Polarisbloc mods.
+(Raids, Caravans, and Bases)
+- New vehicle: ATV with a Cart/Wagon. (on its back, I downloaded that old mod, Tools for Haul.
+Might revive it?)
+- Not recommended to use Combat Extended while running this update.
+(No CE patches yet for Polarisbloc, and Rimsenal CE patch is kinda buggy yet.)

+v0.8b
+- Added new tank weapon, Artillery Cannon.
+- Added carts for tribal traders, peaceful visits, and settlements.
+- Fixed minor bug: specialDisplayRadius errors for all the weapons.
+- Fixed possibly the Manifest and ModSync xml files.
+- Changed some details on the CE patch.
+- Nerfed abit of weapon accuracy percentages.